tableClothed/cars-price-comparision/README.md

 Cars' price comparision.
 Using BeautifulSoup, Python and Matplotlib.
 Using data scraped off car trading website and compare them.
 You can browse and examine it in Excel.
-The prices witll be converted on EU Euros (€).
+The prices witll be converted to EU Euros (€).

 ## Comparision time: late February 2020